AdobeDocs/ff-services-docs/src/pages/photoshop/quickstart/index.md

 If you don't already have a Photoshop "client ID" and "client secret", retrieve them from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview) before reading further. **Securely store these credentials and never expose them in client-side or public code.**

+Pre-signed URLs:

-A pre-signed URL wtih a read token for the image to be masked as well as a pre-signed URL wtih a read/write token for the mask to be uploaded.
-Visit [Understanding Pre-signed URLs](https://medium.com/@shivam_99875/understanding-pre-signed-urls-80be30b0adf3#:~:text=Fundamental%20Concept%3A,need%20for%20traditional%20authentication%20mechanisms.) for more information on pre-signed URLs.
+* A pre-signed URL with a read token for the input image.
+* A pre-signed URL with a read/write token for the output mask.

+For more details, see [Understanding Pre-signed URLs](https://medium.com/@shivam_99875/understanding-pre-signed-urls-80be30b0adf3#:~:text=Fundamental%20Concept%3A,need%20for%20traditional%20authentication%20mechanisms.).

 ## Retrieve an Access Token